amlanacharya/Agent/module1/lessons/lesson3.md

 - Persist data between sessions

 In the next lesson, we'll complete our Personal Task Manager by integrating all the components we've learned about!

 ---

+> 💡 **Note on LLM Integration**: This lesson uses simulated agent responses for demonstration purposes.
+In a real implementation, the state management patterns would be integrated with an LLM to generate more sophisticated responses based on the maintained state.

+---